 Sensory play with rice is one of two-year-old Lily’s favorite activities!
 Colored rice is a super easy to make, and I’ve found that it lasts a long time – we only have to sweep/vacuum a little bit after every play session.
+It’s also a little easier to clean up than my other go-to taste safe sensory play activity for kids.
 Of course, it’s a different story if you have a kid who up-ends their tray, but my kids just don’t have that personality.
 So far, at least.
 We’ll see if number four decides to break the mold…

 This time, for example, Lily spent a LONG time just looking at the colors sitting next to each other.
 Then she asked for cars and marbles, and they sat arranged like this for a while: